 Miembro de la SACM (Sociedad de Autores y Compositores de México), ISJAC (International Society of Jazz Arrangers and Composers), Recording Academy (GRAMMY’s).

 Tonatiuh Vázquez is a Mexican educator, arranger, composer, and producer.
-In 2011, he completed his degree in Jazz and Afro-Caribbean Music at the Conservatory of Music of Puerto Rico (Magna Cum Laude).
-In 2015, he finished his Master's in Jazz Composition and Arranging at William Paterson University of New Jersey, under the guidance of Pete McGuinness and Jim McNeely.
-He received the “Music Scholar Graduate Award 2014-2015” for his generation.
-Since 2016, he has been a full-time professor at the Jazz Studies Department of the Universidad Veracruzana.
-He is the co-author of the suite "La Mexicana," recorded by the National Jazz Orchestra and harpist Cesar Secundino (2019).
-He has three albums: Nin Yolkokol (2012), The Jazz Orchestra (2019), and The Saxophone Quintet (2020).
-He also has two books: Manual de Armonía Moderna (2015) and Escala Pentatónica (2017).
-Since 2015, he has led his own big band: Tonatiuh Vázquez Jazz Orchestra.
+In 2011, he completed his Bachelor’s degree in Jazz and Afro-Caribbean Music at the Conservatory of Music of Puerto Rico (Magna Cum Laude).
+In 2015, he earned his Master’s degree in Jazz Composition and Arranging from William Paterson University of New Jersey, where he studied under Pete McGuinness and Jim McNeely, and received his class award, the Music Scholar Graduate Award 2014–2015.

-Among his commissioned works are the score for the short film "Preludio," by Gran Angular, with the participation of actor Damián Alcázar.
-He has been a fellow of FONCA (Young Creators Program 2017-2018) and the Cultural Projects Promotion Program (2019).
-He also won the Young Composers Contest (2017) from the OSX (Xalapa Symphony Orchestra) with his composition Tlaital Toteutsi and placed 3rd in the 1st Mario Ruiz Armengol Composition Contest (2021) with the work Contingencia Mexicana for oboe and chamber ensemble.
+He also won the Young Composers Competition (2017) of the Xalapa Symphony Orchestra (OSX) with his composition Tlaital Toteutsi, and received 3rd place in the 1st Mario Ruiz Armengol Composition Competition (2021) with his work Contingencia Mexicana for oboe and chamber ensemble.